mganopolsky/airflow_dag_test/README.md

 This project sets up a flow with Apache airflow in Python.
 Airflow set up on a local server was used to create the environment variables needed to run the tests.
 If any anomalies are found, a message is sent to a Slack Webhook URL with the details.

+The main code of the project is saved in the `airflow/dags/snowflake_anomaly_detection.py` file

 ## Assumptions

-1. `snowflake_table_name` and `snowflake_last_update_column` will be passed in as parameters , brought in from Airflow variables.
-These, and the variables below, as shown in the image above, should be set up in advance.
+1. `snowflake_table_name` and `snowflake_last_update_column` will be passed in as parameters, brought in from Airflow variables.
+These, and the variables below, as shown in the image below, should be set up in advance.
 2. The Snowflake connection is set up in the Airflow UI, under the `Admin/Connections` tab.
 Whatever the connection name is, in my case, `snowflake_connection_id`, should be saved in the `.env` file under the key `snowflake_connection_id`
-3. snowflake credentials will be brought in from the local `.env` file
-4. `snowflake table` and `column name` existance will not be tested - instead, error handling in the code will throw an exception if the query does not execute properly.
+3. `snowflake table` and `column name` existance will not be tested - instead, error handling in the code will throw an exception if the query does not execute properly.
-5. Slack notifications will be sent through a webhook; the webhook URL is stored as an **Airflow Variable** with the key `slack_webhook_url`
+4. Slack notifications will be sent through a webhook; the webhook URL is stored as an **Airflow Variable** with the key `slack_webhook_url`
-6. The DAG will be run daily (on the assumptions that the information is not needed real time, and that 1 day will be enough to follow up on detected anomalies)
+5. The DAG will be run daily (on the assumptions that the information is not needed real time, and that 1 day will be enough to follow up on detected anomalies)
-7. The instructions below will decsribe how to install & run an `Airflow` server locally where a UI can be viewed of the DAG(s) set up for this system
+6. The instructions below will describe how to install & run an `Airflow` server locally where a UI can be viewed of the DAG(s) set up for this system
-8. The `login/pwd` for the local version of the servier are `admin/admin'
+7. The `login/pwd` for the local version of the server are `admin/admin'
-9. Anomaly tests - a list of all anomaly tests is shown in its own section
+8. Anomaly tests - a list of all anomaly tests is shown in its own section
-10. There will not be any alerts if all tests pass successfully. ** We will only alert on failure to reduce noise **
+9. There will not be any alerts if all tests pass successfully. ** We will only alert/create tasks on failure to reduce noise **
-11. Project env variables should be stored in a `.env` file in the root folder; a template file is included with `.env_template`
+10. Project env variables should be stored in a `.env` file in the root folder; a template file is included with `.env_template`

 ## Data Quality Checks
 This project includes the following data quality checks: